Better sleep tonight…sounds luxurious, doesn’t it?

 If you’ve ever woken up on the wrong side of a rough night, you know exactly what I mean.

-I’ve had my own challenges when it comes to getting consistently better sleep and I know many of my clients have struggled with it too.
-But, over time, I’ve been able to see exactly what works and what doesn’t when it comes to getting a good night’s sleep.
+I’ve had my own challenges when it comes to getting consistently better sleep.
+Many of my clients have struggled with it too.
+Over time, I’ve been able to see exactly what works and what doesn’t when it comes to getting a good night’s sleep.

-There’s one crucial but often overlooked shift that you can put into place for better sleep TONIGHT: aligning with your body’s natural rest and recovery cycles.
+One crucial, but often overlooked, shift you can put in place for better sleep TONIGHT: aligning with your body’s natural rest and recovery cycle.

 What is Circadian Rhythm?

-When we get out of sync with these internal rhythms we challenge our bodies to work harder than they need to.
-(If you’re interested in getting sciency, click here to learn more.)
+When we get out of sync with these internal rhythms we challenge our bodies to work harder than necessary.
+(If you’re interested in getting science-y, click here to learn more.)

 Even if you sleep well most nights, one or two nights of restlessness a week can really put a damper on your body’s ability to function optimally.
-Not to mention that most of us find it more challenging to be kind and patient with others when we are short on sleep.
+Besides, most of us find it more challenging to be kind and patient with others when we are short on sleep.

-A lack of sleep can result in your relationships suffering at home and in the office.
+A lack of sleep can result in your relationships suffering both at home and in the office.

-When you gain a sense of control and comfort with your sleep habits, you also gain a sense of control over your general health and wellbeing.
-Better sleep translates to a better quality of life.
+When you get into a routine with your sleep habits, you also gain a sense of control over your general health and wellbeing.
+Better sleep translates to a better overall quality of life.

 Sleep is a biggie when it comes to experiencing more joy and contentment in your daily life.

-Sleep supports re-generation, as opposed to degeneration, of your mind, body and energy levels.
-When you push sleep to the back burner or simply don’t know how to get consistently sound sleep, you press your body past its daily tolerance for degeneration and breakdown.
+Sleep supports re-generation (as opposed to degeneration) of your mind, body, and energy levels.
+When you push sleep to the back burner or simply don’t know how to get consistently sound sleep, you press your body past its normal tolerance for degeneration and into a breakdown.

 Getting less than 7.5 to 8 hours of sleep nightly shortens the time your body has to recharge and replenish.
-This has short and long term consequences on your health.
+This has both short and long-term consequences on your health.